ganeshchoudhary/designPatterns/src/main/java/com/gschoudhary/design/patterns/structural/adapter/readme.md

 * create adaptor interface
-  * implement that interface and create constructor with adaptee
+  * implement that interface and create constructor with adapter